mjochum64/saarvis/README_de.md

 ## Project Description

-saarvis is a modern Twitch chatbot based on Python that uses OpenAI for AI-powered responses and ElevenLabs for text-to-speech.
-Configuration is done via a .env file.
+saarvis is a modern Twitch chatbot based on Python, utilizing OpenAI for AI responses and ElevenLabs for text-to-speech.
+Configuration is managed via a .env file.

 ## Features

 - Welcomes new users in the Twitch chat
 - AI-powered responses to messages with @Nicole
-- Text-to-speech of responses via ElevenLabs (TTS)
+- Text-to-speech output of responses via ElevenLabs (TTS)
 - Flexible configuration of voice and model via environment variables
-- Reliable audio playback via mpg123/mpv
+- Reliable audio playback using mpg123/mpv
-- Easy adjustment of the OpenAI model and API keys via .env
+- Easy adjustment of OpenAI model and API keys via .env
-- Status check of the OpenAI interface at startup
+- Status check of the OpenAI API on startup

 ## Installation

-For installation, I use the tool [uv](https://docs.astral.sh/uv/) instead of the more commonly expected pip.
-This makes installation easier and much faster.
+For installation, the [uv](https://docs.astral.sh/uv/) tool is used instead of pip, making the process simpler and much faster.

 1. **Clone the repository**